sawmon71293/oldPhonePad/README.md

 # 📖 Old Phone Pad <a name="about-project"></a>

-**Old Phone Pad**  is a program using C# for putting in the numbers will show as characters and need to press # for sending the numbers in. * would be erasing the input.
+**Old Phone Pad** s a C# program that converts number inputs into characters like on an old mobile keypad.
+Press # to submit the text and * to delete the last character.

 ## 🛠 Built With <a name="built-with"></a>